dsg813/AAI-CPE-EE-551-Final/README.md

-# Tetris Game (Pygame)
+# Enhanced Tetris Game (Pygame)

-This is a Tetris game implemented using Python and Pygame.
-The project adheres to the standard Tetris rules, allowing users to control falling Tetriminos with the keyboard.
+A dynamic and enriched take on the traditional Tetris game, this project introduces gameplay mechanics, board analysis, and unique power-up features, all implemented using Python and Pygame.

 ## Features

-- Fully functional Tetris gameplay.
-- Controls for moving, rotating, and dropping Tetriminos.
+- **Classic Tetris Gameplay**: Play with familiar controls for moving, rotating, and dropping Tetriminos.
+- **Enhanced Mechanics**:
+  - Dynamic scoring based on advanced board state analysis.
-- Line clearing and scoring.
+  - Special block interactions and cluster-based actions.
-- Game over detection.
+- **Power-ups**:
+  - Unique power-up effects based on cluster sizes, introducing strategic depth.
+- **Interactive Display**: Visual tracking of game state and key events.
+- **Custom Game Logic**: Sophisticated mechanics like contiguous block detection, gravity application, and cluster management.

 ## Table of Contents